mhewedy/outbox/README.md

 ### Handling Failures:

-Sometimes, the Scheduler failed to successfully invoke the target method, maybe due to some network issue or os.
+Sometimes, the Scheduler failed to successfully invoke the target method, maybe due to some network issue etc.
 So to overcome such issues, You can call a method in `OutboxService` called `setPending`, which will make sure that the status of the failed message is eligibility to be rescheduled by the scheduler.